deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 Saving your Work
 ----------------

+Saving the Spectra
+''''''''''''''''''

-If you want to save your spectrum in csdf format
+You can save the spectra in csdf format using the code below.

 .. plot::
     :context: close-figs